 The printer itself is very easy to use, with a one-button design and motion control.
 The film was easy to install; simply align the yellow strap from the film to the one on the printer; once you start the printer, it will automatically eject the film cover.

 It was very easy to print photos from the app; it takes only 12 seconds to fully print a photo.

 The instant prints can’t compare to professional prints, but overall, the photos were exceptionally rich in color.
 Brown hair or dark blue skies may look black, but overall the color balance is consistent.
-Because the Mini Link process is all digital, the film develops pretty true to the original image
+Because the Mini Link process is all digital, the film develops pretty true to the original image.

-Lastly, when we talk about quality, we need to mention one very important thing: colors.
+Lastly, when we talk about quality, we need to mention one significant thing: colors.
 The colors will be a bit off if you didn’t adjust them in the app knowing the result, that you will get in the actual print, but they definitely remind me of photos from the early ‘80s.